TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

 2. For any attachments that are not always included in the email, add a "Condition" action to check when it should be included.
 Depending on your condition, you will then add a "Get file content using path" action in either the "If yes" or "If no" block.
 Rename the action to be specific and descriptive to ts purpose.
 Supply the following parameters:
     * Site Address: base URL to find the files to be merged
     * File Path: the relative path of the attachment to be created.
-You can go into "Dynamic values" and find the corresponding "Create file" action with a "Path" output.
+You can go into "Dynamic Value" and find the corresponding "Create file" action with a "Path" output.

     ![Get file content using path]({{ site.baseurl }}/assets/images/powerAutomate/emailingVariableNumberOfAttachmentsFromSharePointStep2.png)